XPS Quantitative Elemental Analysis

 XPS Survey Spectrum of Polymer Side B

-The elemental compositions (at.%) on the surface of emerald detected by XPS are listed in Table 1 below.
+The elemental compositions (at.%) on the surface of the emerald detected by XPS are listed in Table 1 below.

 Table 1